-The process of selecting a major can be exciting, confusing, scary, and more.
-Fortunately, Loyola has resources for helping you through this process of major and career discernment – judging well the path or paths that connect to your values and vision for life.
-Check out these frequently asked questions for engaging in major and career discernment.
-If you have further questions, schedule an appointment with your academic advisor or a career advisor, or come to drop-in advising hours at the Office of First and Second Year Advising or the Career Development Center
+The process of selecting a major can be just as overwhelming as it is exciting.
+Fortunately, Loyola has resources for helping you through the major and career discernment process (a.k.a determining the path or paths that connect your values to your vision for your future).
+We invite you to explore some frequently asked questions below, and encourage you to continue your discernment process by scheduling an appointment with your academic advisor or a career advisor.
+Please feel welcome, as always, to visit us virtually during Express Advising hours offered by the Office of First and Second Year Advising and the Career Development Center.

 A major is a concentrated area of study in which students specialize during their time at college.
-The degree you earn comes from at least one of the majors at Loyola.
 Completing all the requirements of at least one major is required to graduate with a degree from Loyola.
 Here are the majors offered at LUC.